euwbah/musescore-xen-tuner/README.md

 - `tune` &rarr; `Alt+R`
 - `up/down aux1.qml` &rarr; `Alt+Up/Down`.
 (Optional, if using aux1)
 - `up/down aux2.qml` &rarr; `Ctrl+Alt+Up/Down`.
 (Optional, if using aux2)

+Also, if you're going to use the fingering accidentals/tuning feature a lot, it's recommended to change `Ctrl+F` from "Find / Go to" to "Add fingering".

 Once you have set all those up, you will need to specify configurations used in your score, such as the [tuning system](#how-to-tuning-configuration), [key signatures](#how-to-key-signatures) (if any), or whether to always use explicit accidentals.